What can be done to repair generators?

 Generator Failure never happens when it’s convenient and often causes interruption to your day-to-day operations.
 In the most critical of operations, such as hospitals, generators will operate in N+1 or N+2 Configurations with UPS support.
 In this case, when power failure or generator failure occurs, the UPS (Uninterruptible Power Supply) will support the load.
 Meanwhile, the second generator starts up and takes over.
 Unfortunately, applications not supported by UPS or N+1 systems, are often the case in power dense sites.
 These rely on a single source of generation.
 When this generator fails or malfunctions, the disruption occurs.
 This does not prevent systems with extended protection or complex protection from fail, but reduces the likelihood and increase resilience.

 So what are the common causes of generator failures?

-The problem with such complex systems is they require a certain level of specialist care and one of the most common causes of failure is when poor maintenance has been completed, we are an advocate of you only get what you pay for and we see it time and time again where the ‘basics’ have been completed and the ‘complex’ causes the failure.
+The problem with such complex systems is they require a certain level of specialist care.
+One of the most common causes of failure is when poor maintenance has been completed.
+We are an advocate of “you only get what you pay for” and so the ‘basics’ are often completed, while the ‘complex’ causes the failure.

-A common issue we find is other providers ‘wrap’ the system up in one package and only focus on maintaining the engine (where they can) and forget about maintaining things such as DC tripping batteries or the main generator air circuit breaker which subsequently eventually fail.
+Usually, other providers ‘wrap’ the system up in one package and only focus on maintaining the engine.
+However, maintaining DC tripping batteries or the main generator air circuit breaker, is as important.